AbhishekChamp/AbhishekChamp/README.md

 Currently Looking for a job / Collaboration
 -------------------

 I like to code.
-I code in HTML, CSS, JS, Python, SQL and a bit of verilog.
+I code in HTML, CSS, JS, Python, SQL.
 I code almost everyday.
 I consider myself as a budding developer.
 I believe that with consistency, I can become a better programmer.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [by clicking here](mailto:abhishek96.r@gmail.com)
-* 🧠  I'm currently doing mini projects in Python and enhancing my front end skills
+* 🧠  I'm currently doing mini projects in React and Data Science
 * ⚡  I'm good at googling and finding solution to a problem

 ### Skills